valr/flask-list/README.md

 # flask-list

-flask-list is a simple Flask application to manage list of items in categories
+flask-list is a simple Flask application to manage lists of categories of items

 # License